Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 As I was heading toward the "Big Mountain," a yellow double-decker bus suddenly appeared in front of me, soaring toward the "Big Mountain," perhaps for some fresh air.
 I was shocked to see it, since there was nothing like "a jumbo bus climbing the Big Mountain" that happened at that moment.

-n a few hours, I climbed the "Big Mountain" to the checkpoint for a rest, but then I saw the same yellow bus climbing up from the other end of the "Big Mountain", again for some fresh air..
+In a few hours, I climbed the "Big Mountain" to the checkpoint for a rest, but then I saw the same yellow bus climbing up from the other end of the "Big Mountain" again, seeking some fresh air...

-hat dream comes to an end when the first rays of the sun shine on the ground.
-In the nights that followed, a secret voice told me that larger yellow buses appeared on the "Big Mountain"; the dream continued until the wildfires were put out, and was deeply buried in my head till today.
+That dream ends when the first rays of the sun shine on the ground.
+In the nights that followed, a secret voice told me that larger yellow buses appeared on the "Big Mountain".
+The dream continued until the wildfires were extinguished and remained deeply buried in my mind until today.

 I think that the yellow buses in the dream can hardly be seen again on the "Big Mountain", but after an argument between the red and gold buses, they may reappear at the bottom of the "Big Mountain", in brave new Hong Kong.
 This is the time to share this dream with everyone.